bengordonfraser/cloudtools/README.md

 ```
 . <your-script-name>.sh
 ```
-This adds a `cloudtools` alias into the shell which authorises with AWS using the key pair exported as environment variables in the auth script.
+This adds a `cloudtools` alias for `docker run` into the shell which authorises with AWS using the key pair exported as environment variables in the auth script.
 Calls can then be issued to any GCP or AWS command as follows.

 ****
 #### Usage examples